Examples of high and low FODMAP foods*

-Stage 1 – Following the Low FODMAP Diet
+Step 1 – The Low FODMAP Diet

 You’ll follow a strict low FODMAP diet under the supervision of your dietitian, for approximately two to six weeks.
-People who experience an improvement in their symptoms in this strict phase (our research suggests that around three in every four people will) should move into the re-challenge phase.
+People who experience an improvement in their symptoms in this strict phase (our research suggests that around three in every four people will) should move into the re-introduction phase.

-Stage 3 – The adapted diet
+Step 3 – FODMAP Personalization diet

 After reintroducing certain foods back into your diet, you’ll monitor their effect on your bowel symptoms and how the foods make you feel.
 Your dietitian will then interpret your results and you’ll have a better idea about which foods are a particular trigger for your symptoms.